AliceAdenis/inverse_problem/README.md

-# inverse_problem
+# Inverse Problem
-A simple example of inverse problem resolving
+A simple example of an inverse problem solving